hutchisonjohn/dartmouth/FOUNDATIONAL_AGENT_TEST_PLAN.md

 **Objective:** Verify normal questions aren't flagged as frustration

 **Test Cases:**
-- "I have an issue with my artwork"
+- "I have an issue I need help with"
 - "Can you help me with a problem?"
-- "What's wrong with this?"
+- "What's wrong with this approach?"

 **Expected Result:**
 - ✅ NOT detected as frustration